ERNICommunity/iof-admin/src/IoF_Gateway/README.md

 ## Docker
 The gateway can be run in a docker container using docker or docker-compose (second is recommended).

-'sudo docker-compose build' to build the image
+`sudo docker-compose build` to build the image

-'sudo docker-compose run' to run it with console output 'sudo docker-compose run -d' to run it with console output
+`sudo docker-compose run` to run it with console output

+`sudo docker-compose run -d` to run it with console output